 MIT’s renewal of Hayden Library, a central element of the campus, is designed to transform its spaces and services to better support research, learning, interaction, and community building.

 Themes and priorities

 Originally designed by Voorhees, Walker, Foley & Smith, Hayden Library first opened in 1951 and has served for nearly 70 years as a central element of the campus.
-MIT is undertaking a project to renew and restore the Library’s first two floors and mezzanine levels, updating the main reading rooms and office spaces to reflect the changing nature of the research library for today’s students and faculty.
+MIT is undertaking a project to renew and restore the Library’s first two floors, updating the main reading rooms and office spaces to reflect the changing nature of the research library for today’s students and faculty.